7 hospitalized after possible fentanyl exposure during Golden Gate Bridge crash investigation, officials say

-SAN FRANCISCO (KGO) -- Seven people are hospitalized after a possible fentanyl exposure during a car crash investigation near the Golden Gate Bridge on Sunday morning, CHP officials said.

 At around 11:45 a.m.
-Sunday morning, officers responded to a 911 call of a vehicle swerving in and out of its lane, close to colliding with the median northbound of the Golden Gate Bridge.
+Sunday morning, officers responded to a 911 call of a vehicle swerving in and out of its lane, close to colliding with the median northbound of the Golden Gate Bridge toll plaza, a CHP official said.

 CHP and Golden Gate Bridge patrol officers responded to the scene to find the vehicle had crashed on the Alexander Avenue off-ramp in Marin County.